 We all have them.

-You know, those troublesome spending habits that break our budgets on a monthly basis.
+You know, those bad spending habits that break your budget on a monthly basis.

-What some people see as overspending, might be right in line for you.
+Just know that what some people might see as overspending, could be right in line for you and your budget.

 1. Take Only The Cash You Need